 Because hemp and marijuana are the same plant the way poodles and rottweilers are both dogs, those terms were designated by the government to designate between cannabis that gets you high and cannabis that does not.
 The details of marijuana are not often discussed in an academic setting because they are afraid of losing federal funds.

-It was noted that China, France, Canada, and a couple Eastern European countries such as Romania are major hemp producers.
-Chinese hemp fibers are very popular and fiber elsewhere often.
+It was noted that China, France, Canada, and a couple of Eastern European countries such as Romania are major hemp producers.
+Chinese hemp fibers are very popular, and fiber elsewhere often.

 Growing Hemp in Jersey

 It is not easy to be a farmer in the industry.
 Buyers of hemp might not purchase the amount of hemp they initially promised.
-Due to in part to the industry’s youth, farmers are not sharing information on the disreputable buyers in the industry which allows them to continue.
+Due in part to the industry’s youth, farmers are not sharing information on the disreputable buyers in the industry which allows them to continue operating.